ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Last events B2B models

 This model is built on the fly, and requires an access to the most recent events to work.
-There are two types of B2B models:
+There are two types of B2B last models:

 - B2B last clicked - returns the actual recent items which were clicked by a user with the same `segment ID`.
 For example, two users from the same `segment ID` can see the last clicked items by anyone from the same `segment ID`.